paugier/mercurial-book/en/app-git.rst

 That's very powerful.

-So while Mercurial may not have the cheatah-like speed as Git, a Mercurial developer may say *it is fast enough **and** you get powerful extensibility*.
+So while Mercurial may not have the cheatah-like speed as Git, a Mercurial developer may say "it is fast enough **and** you get powerful extensibility".
 That's not an excuse for being slow: it is a partial justification for sacrificing speed for features.

 References and Garbage Collection